What is Dutch Disease?

 The deceleration of currency appreciation is an easier and more viable strategy to prevent the adverse effects of Dutch disease.
-For example, it can be achieved by smoothing the spending of revenues earned from the export of natural resources.
+It can sometimes be achieved by smoothing the spending of revenues earned from the export of natural resources.

 One of the most common methods to do so is the creation of a sovereign wealth fund.
-Many developed and developing countries, including Australia, Canada, Norway, and Russia, manage sovereign wealth funds nowadays.
+Many developed and developing countries, including Australia, Canada, Norway, and Russia, manage large sovereign wealth funds.

-Sovereign wealth funds aim to stabilize the inflows of the capital in the economy to prevent it from the overheating and subsequent significant currency appreciation.
-Due to such a reason, the funds usually invest abroad (keep money in non-domestic currency).
-In addition, the excess revenues can be spent on education or infrastructure that will help to diversify the economy.
+Sovereign wealth funds aim to stabilize the inflows of capital into the economy to prevent it from overheating and causing significant currency appreciation.
+Excess revenues can be spent on education or infrastructure that will help to diversify the economy.

 2. Diversification of the economy

 The diversification of the economy is a strategy that can almost eliminate the negative impact of Dutch disease on the economy.
-However, such a strategy requires a fundamental approach that may not be suitable for every country.
-The economy’s diversification can be achieved by subsidizing the lagging sectors of the economy or establishing tariffs to support the domestic producers.
+Economic diversification can be achieved by subsidizing lagging sectors of the economy or establishing tariffs to support domestic producers.